Apartment Syndication 101: What Doctors Should Know

 #4.
 Commercial Real Estate Broker

-Syndicators having great relationships with brokers typically are able to find the best deals.
-Most work with multiple different brokers obtaining access to either on-market or off-market deals.
+Syndicators that have great relationships with brokers typically are able to find the best deals.
+Most work with multiple different brokers, obtaining access to either on-market or off-market deals.

 Brokers will put together the offering memorandum (marketing package) to the GPs.